 Community Hydro Fund

 We have established a local community fund generated by our Uileann Hydro Scheme.
 The aim is to assist the community to develop sustainably through charitable and community based initiatives.
-The committee panel is made up exclusively of Ardtornish Estate staff members, which will review applications and decide which projects to support.
+The committee panel is made up from members of the Ardtornish community, which will review applications and decide which projects to support.

 We aim to enable diverse projects across a wide range of activities, including developing local assets, preserving the natural and built environment, providing recreational facilities and promoting educational experiences for the Morvern community.